afstarke/reSET/readme.md

 View this as a disclaimer that there can be, and likely are, bugs in these functions that may result in error messages or erroneous results that users of this package should be on the look out for.
-Please file issues that you may encounter.
+Please file issues that you may encounter or contact me to help improve this work.

 ## What’s with the name?